ClinkNoord: A Hostel Run Like a Hotel

 - Activities: if there is inclement weather, do they have things to make my stay enjoyable still

-I’m happy to say that ClinkNoord passed this first test with flying colors.
+ClinkNoord passed this first test with flying colors.
 So I booked a stay with them in a 4-bed dormitory room with a private shower and bathroom.
-I find the 4-bed dormitories are quieter for me.
-Being a very light sleeper and the people who stay in said 4-bed dormitories often tend to be so as well, they are quieter and more respectful when coming in late at night.
-I would be staying at Clink Hostels Amsterdam location (their other location is in King’s Cross in London–also a must visit for me).
+The 4-bed dormitories are quieter, and the room that I choose to stay in typically.
+Being that I am a very light sleeper I find the people who stay in said 4-bed dormitories often tend to be so as well.
+They generally are quieter and more respectful when coming in late at night.

-When I arrived at ClinkNoord, I had been kept awake by the dreaded screaming child the entire flight to Amsterdam (luckily it was a non-stop flight).
-I was grumpy, tired, and my 2 bags felt like I was carrying 5,000lbs.
-I figured I would be turned away and told the room wasn't ready yet as it was only 9am.
+Prior to checking in at ClinkNoord, I had been kept awake by a screaming child the entire flight to Amsterdam (luckily it was a non-stop flight).
+Arriving at ClinkNoord I was grumpy, tired, and my 2 bags felt like I was carrying 5,000lbs.
+It was only 9 am and typically you are not allowed to check-in before noon.
+Feeling hopeless as I entered, I knew I would be turned away and told the room wasn't ready yet.

 Traveler Tip: Wifi here is free and very reliable, it was very useful during my stay in Amsterdam.

-I was never so grateful to lay down for 2 hours.
+God bless me, I was able to lay down for 2 hours and could not have been more grateful.
 After I awoke I promptly started exploring the city, the staff were so friendly, and gave me recommendations on where they liked to visit and explore.
 Their recommendations were different than what a hotel concierge would give, it felt like I was talking to a long time friend that was giving me the inside scoop on the city.

-This Hostel was actually a former laboratory and was tastefully transformed into a vibrant place for travelers of all ages to catch some shut-eye during their adventures.
-This is why most rooms have their own thermostats and the windows don't open.
-For those who like to do laundry in the room during your travels, the windows not opening could create an issue for you.
-There are, however, hooks in the bathroom to hang wet clothing, as well as laundry services available at the front desk for about 6 Euros (self-serve) - they also have the laundry soap available, which is included in that cost.
+Traveler Tip: Most rooms have their own thermostats because the windows don't open.
+For those who like to do laundry in the room during your travels, this fact, could create an issue for you.
+There hooks in the bathroom to hang wet clothing, as well as laundry services available at the front desk for about 6 Euros (self-serve) - they also have the laundry soap available, which is included in that cost.

 Traveler Tip: Be sure to bring your own padlock to each hostel you stay at.
 ClinkNoord does have Padlocks available for purchase should you forget your own.

-I personally kept all my things unlocked and checked out with every item.
-It is a rule at Hostels, in general, of ‘don't mess with my stuff and I won't mess with your stuff’ — if they do, well then, put on your pranking thinking cap on and have at ’em 😉
+I personally kept all my things unlocked while at ClinkNoord and checked out with every item.
+It is a rule at Hostels, in general, of "don't mess with my stuff and I won't mess with your stuff".

 Traveler tip: When staying in Hostels it is much easier to travel with and store luggage when only traveling with a backpack and a carry-on.